 At the end of the day, if you’re able to serve customers in ways that they cannot experience elsewhere, they will share it with friends and family, sometimes without you even having to ask.

 Forget business cards in a fish bowl.
 To truly understand your customers and build customer loyalty, you have to make data and technology an investment priority.

-This allows your company to collect actionable data and manage high-impact trends and issues that affect the customer experience.
+This allows your company to collect actionable data, learn from customer experience analytics, and manage high-impact trends and issues that affect the customer experience.

-In these unprecedented times when businesses across various industries are experiencing major disruption, technology can transform your organization and exert bottom line impact through reduced costs, increased efficiency, and improved processes.
+In these unprecedented times when companies across various industries are experiencing major disruption, technology can transform your organization and exert bottom-line impact through reduced costs, increased efficiency, and improved processes.

 Categories that may be useful to your business include: